arnonate/gatbsy-wordpress-starter/README.md

 * Current versions of these plugins (at the time of writing the associated blog post) are available in the `wp` directory.

 4. Import sample `.xml` content from the `wp` directory using the "Wordpress Importer" plugin which is available by going to "Tools > Import".
 If you don't want to import content then you can simply publish the required Pages (Home, About, Contact, Thanks), Posts and Custom Posts yourself.
+You will also need to add "Featured Images" to your pages and posts if you want that to show

 ## Configure Gatsby Source Wordpress